theuntoldapps/theuntoldapps.github.io/_posts/2021-06-19-running-cpp-and-js-kernel-deepnote.md

 ### Some things that don't work in this version, but maybe supported in upcoming versions of the kernel

-> 👉 1.
-Function redefinitions are not allowed.
-[Issue Link] (https://github.com/jupyter-xeus/xeus-cling/issues/91)
+1. Function redefinitions are not allowed.
+[Issue Link](https://github.com/jupyter-xeus/xeus-cling/issues/91)

-> 👉 2.
-You cannot define more than one function in a block.
+2. You cannot define more than one function in a block.
 [Issue Link](https://github.com/jupyter-xeus/xeus-cling/issues/40)

 You can also try to [build the latest version](https://root.cern/cling/cling_build_instructions/) and try out these features.